-- Heat chicken fat (or oil) in large heavy cooking pot.
+- Heat oil in large heavy cooking pot.

-- Add onion and red pepper, and sauté until onion is translucent.
+- Add onion, garlic, and (optional) zucchini, and sauté until onion is translucent.

-- Add corn, beans, green chilis, chicken, oregano, and pepper, and heat through.
+- Add corn, beans, Ro*Tel, chicken, oregano, and cumin, and heat through.

 - Add chicken stock, enchilada sauce, and lime juice.
-Salt to taste.
+Salt and pepper to taste.

-- Bring soup to simmer, and add tortilla strips.
-Cook until tortillas are softened.
+- Bring soup to simmer, and remove from heat.